"Mariners' Response to 9/11"

 The 9/11 evacuation - greater than Dunkirk - and other stories

-9/12/17 7:30-9:30pm.
-Book reading, "DUST TO DELIVERANCE Untold Stories from the Maritime Evacuation on September 11th, " by Jessica DuLong" aboard Fireboat John J. Harvey at the dock
+The Book "DUST TO DELIVERANCE Untold Stories from the Maritime Evacuation on September 11th, " by Jessica DuLong" was released in 2017.
+DuLong worked as Engineer on the fireboat JOHN J. HARVEY during their response to 9/11.

 In 2016, a book was released, American Dunkirk, about the waterborne evacuation.
 This book was written after years of research by the Directors of the Disaster Research Center at the University of Delaware.
 The Center's focus is improving emergency response and understanding human behavior in emergencies.